 Now it's me who's curious.
 What are companies that are spot on when it comes to customer experience?
 That begin with the end in mind and shine in daily delivery?
 Share your best practices in companies with outstanding customer promises, so we can all learn and dive deeper into the magic behind these great customer experiences.

-** Nienke Bloem is expert in Customer Experience (CCXP), both as Trusted Advisor, Keynote Speaker and co-founder of the customer experience game.
+** Nienke Bloem is an expert in Customer Experience (CCXP), both as Trusted Advisor, Keynote Speaker and co-founder of the customer experience game.
 Do you want to receive regular updates?
-Subscribe to her monthly CX Greetz and don’t miss anything! **
+Subscribe to her monthly CX Greetz and don't miss anything! **

 ** Feel free to comment on this blog and share it in your community! **